ScarAlcatraz/to-do-fullstack/README.md

 This is a to-do web application to keep notes.

-The front-end is made using ReactJS.
+The front-end is made using ReactJS, Axios & Sass.

-The back-end is made using NodeJS, Express, CORS, Axios, SQLite3 and Knex.
+The back-end is made using NodeJS, Express, CORS, Helmet, SQLite3 and Knex.